speedyfriend67/SwifThumb_YT-Thumbnail-Downloader/README.md

-# Thumbnail Viewer for YouTube Links
+# Thumbnail Downloader for YouTube Links

-This SwiftUI app allows users to fetch and view thumbnails from YouTube video links.
+This SwiftUI app allows users to fetch and Download thumbnails from YouTube video links.
 Users can also save and share the fetched thumbnails.

 ## Features